rocky-linux/documentation/docs/books/lxd_server/30-appendix_a.md

 sudo snap install lxd
 ```

-## LXD Initialization
+## LXD initialization

-If you've looked through the production server chapters, this is very similiar to the production server init procedure.
+If you have looked through the production server chapters, this is nearly the same as the production server init procedure.

 ```
 sudo lxd init
 ```

-This will bring up a question and answer dialog that looks like the following.
+This will start a question and answer dialog.

 Here are the questions and our answers for the script, with a little explanation where warranted: